Slice#

 Inline filtering#

-The slice module supports inline filtering which allows for very fast processing of binary data.
+The slice module supports inline filtering for very fast processing of binary data.
 Every type does not support every filter operation.
 For example attempting to find a subset in a floating point number does not make any sense, nor does applying “less than” to a byte slice.
 Below is the complete list of filter operators and a table showing which operators can be applied to which types:

 Filter Operators#